SEARCHING FOR THE BEST QUALITY DRINKING WATER IN THE WORLD

 IN PURSUIT OF EXCELLENCE

 Working with a team of scientists and water experts, we began to establish some core metrics for defining drinking water quality.
 Using their criteria, we began testing a large number of waters in laboratories.
 The results were eye-opening.
 What they revealed was that there wasn’t a single commercially available drinking water that met our criteria for “high quality”.
 Surely there had to be a natural water source somewhere that would make the grade… but where?

 Incredibly, the findings suggested that the answer to our question had by chance been close at hand… in Austria!
-More determined than ever, we re-focused the search to the area identified, and in September 2005 we found what we’d been looking for - an artesian aquifer, 700ft (214m) deep in a layer of rock beneath Obertraun, in the Hallstatt region of Upper Austria.
+More determined than ever, we re-focused the search to the area identified, and in October 2005 we found what we’d been looking for - an artesian aquifer, 700 ft (214 m) deep in a layer of rock beneath Obertraun, in the Hallstatt region of Upper Austria.

-- It had never been exposed to atmospheric contamination
+It has never been exposed to atmospheric contamination

-- The water was stable, with no change to its make-up over time
+The water is stable, with no change to its make-up over time

 Once these facts had been independently confirmed it was time to embark on collecting the 57 permits needed to collect and bottle this pure, high quality water.
 Now, Hallstein is ready for you to enjoy - as unfiltered, unprocessed and unaltered as it is at the source.
 Finally, a drinking water that meets the highest standards.